 The Geospace Environment Modeling (GEM) program is sponsored by National Science Foundation (NSF) Division of Atmospheric and Geospace Sciences.

-- The 2014 GEM Summer Workshop will be held during June 15-20, 2014 at the Renaissance Portsmouth Hotel & Conference Center in Portsmouth, Virginia.
-Please visit the Workshop Website for details.
+- The 2014 GEM Summer Workshop was held during June 15-20, 2014 at the Renaissance Portsmouth Hotel & Conference Center in Portsmouth, Virginia.
+See the 2014 Summer Workshop page for the Focus Groups that conducted sessions at the Workshop.

-- The following proposals have been submitted for consideration of new GEM focus groups starting from Summer 2014:
+- The following new Focus Groups have been selected to start from Summer 2014:

 - Geospace System Science